josebarrios23/project-student-dashboard-reboot/README.md

 # Student Dashboard Project

-The instructors need a dashboard in order to track the data of each student from their many cohorts.
+The instructors in your school need a dashboard in order to track the data of each student from their many cohorts.

 For this project, you will work with one or more other developers to create a product that makes use of the [react-student-dashboard-reboot-server](https://github.com/10-3-pursuit/project-student-dashboard-reboot-server) API.
 Your group will collaboratively build a dashboard based on specifications given below, plus add any additional features chosen by your group